KSTF Teaching Fellows are eligible to receive stipends, grants, professional development and more to support their progress as teacher leaders.

 - Practice organizing and leading learning sessions for teachers and other educators in a constructive setting, and provide critical feedback as participants.

 Fellows are eligible to receive professional development grants valued at up to $4,000 per year to cover the cost of relevant activities, including workshops, mentoring and practitioner inquiry.
 KSTF also fosters growth by providing access to the following offerings:

 Each year, Fellows receive a one-year membership to a professional organization of their choice, such as the National Science Teachers’ Association, the American Association of Physics Teachers, the American Chemical Society, the National Earth Science Teachers Association, the National Association of Biology Teachers, the National Council of Teachers of Mathematics, or the Association for Supervision and Curriculum Development.
 These memberships provide access to professional development, current field-related literature and leadership opportunities.

 TEACHER DEVELOPER CLASSROOM OBSERVATIONS

-KSTF program officers for teacher development will observe each fellow one or more times during the fellowship period to assist fellows with their professional development and gauge their professional growth.
+KSTF Program Officers, Teacher Development will observe each Fellow one or more times during the Fellowship period to assist Fellows with their professional development and gauge their professional growth.
 Observations may include lesson plan review, student interviews and more.

 TEACHER DEVELOPER REVIEW

-KSTF program officers for teacher development provide feedback twice a year on a fellow’s progress toward becoming a professional teacher and teacher leader.
-This review is an opportunity for fellows and program officers for teacher development to discuss areas for further growth and plan for future development and support.
+KSTF Program Officers, Teacher Development provide feedback twice a year on a Fellow’s progress toward becoming a professional teacher and teacher leader.
+This review is an opportunity for Fellows and Teacher Developers to discuss areas for further growth and plan for future development and support.

 Grants and Stipends